 Police: High school coach stole money from player’s wallet

-A New Mexico head football coach is facing charges after authorities say he was spotted on video taking money from a football player's wallet.
+A New Mexico football coach is facing charges after authorities say he was spotted on video taking money from a player's wallet.

-New Mexico State Police arrested John D. Roanhaus on Saturday following further review of the footage that show the 42-year-old coach entering the school's locker room and grabbing the money.
+State Police arrested John D. Roanhaus on Saturday following a review of the footage showing the 42-year-old coach entering the school's locker room and grabbing the money.
+Police say $40 was taken from the wallet.

+Gallup-McKinley County Schools Superintendent Mike Hyatt told the Gallup Independent that Roanhaus has been fired.

-Roanhaus is the head coach of Miyamura High School in Gallup, New Mexico.
-He has led the school since 2018.
+Roanhaus had been the head coach of Miyamura High School in Gallup, New Mexico, since 2018.

 Roanhaus is the youngest son of New Mexico Hall of Fame coach Eric Roanhaus.